 In the sciences, students may follow a more extended sequence, perhaps two to three semesters of data collection and laboratory work (independent studies or research courses) followed by thesis writing (UNIV 4697W) in the final semester.

-Individual faculty will differ in expectations regarding epistemology, methodology, and format for theses.
+Individual faculty will differ in expectations regarding research methodology, theoretical approaches, and presentation of findings.
 Nonetheless, there are some general criteria and intended learning outcomes for all individualized major thesis projects.

 - The student’s research, analysis, and writing on the thesis project should be relevant to his or her individualized major and represent an opportunity for him or her to integrate and deepen at least several aspects of study in the major.